 Bloomington, Indiana 47404

-This structure took about a solid week of surveying and drafting to fully document all of the existing conditions for the renovation due to varying floor levels and floor plans.
+Photograph taken in 2019.
+This structure, formerly known as The Ramada Inn, took about a solid week of surveying and drafting to fully document all of the existing conditions for the renovation due to varying floor levels and floor plans.
 I still remember the owner of the facility would walk the halls periodically with his little dog Sophie and check how everything was going or if I needed anything while I worked.
-This was my first really large survey project in the Bloomington area and was eager to work on the project.
+This was my first large existing building survey project in the Bloomington area and was eager to work on the project.

 419 North Walnut Street